87 Hackford Road (Van Gogh)

 87 Hackford Road is the first known work of Vincent van Gogh, dating back to 1873 or 1874.
 It depicts the house where he lived while working in London.
 It was only recognised as his work a whole century later, in 1973.

 Background

 Van Gogh lodged at the home of Ursula Loyer and her daughter Eugenie, at 87 Hackford Road, Stockwell, London, England, from August 1873, while working at the art dealership Goupil & Co.

 He sketched the 1824-built, three-storey Georgian terrace including the house, opposite Durand School, using pencil with chalk highlights.
-He lettered the wall "Hackford Road" and the gate "Maison Loyer".
+He lettered the wall "Hackford Road" and the gate "Maison Loyer."

-Was an inspiring artist, using Post Impressionistic styles.